The Simplicial Model of Univalent Foundations (after Voevodsky): Models from Universes

 \end{enumerate} \end{definition}

-These are direct translations of the rules for $\synPi$-types given in \ref{subsec:logical-rules}.
-Similarly, all the other logical rules of Appendix~\ref{app:type-theory} may be routinely translated into structure on a contextual category; see Appendix~\ref{app:cxl-structure} and \cite[3.3]{hofmann:syntax-and-semantics} for more details and discussion.
+These are direct translations of the rules for $\synPi$-types given in Section~\ref{subsec:logical-rules}. \footnote{A partial exception is the stability axiom, which corresponds not to any explicitly given rule of the syntax, but rather to clauses for $\synPi$, $\lambda$, and $\app$ in the inductive \emph{definition} of substitution.} Similarly, all the other logical rules of Appendix~\ref{app:type-theory} may be routinely translated into structure on a contextual category; see Appendix~\ref{app:cxl-structure} and \cite[3.3]{hofmann:syntax-and-semantics} for more details and discussion.

 \begin{example} If $\TT$ is a type theory with $\synPi$-types, then $\CC(\TT)$ carries an evident $\synPi$-type structure; similarly for $\synSigma$-types and the other constructors of Sections~\ref{subsec:logical-rules} and \ref{subsec:universe-rules}. \qedhere \end{example}